thua919/thua919.github.io/index.md

       supervised by <a href="https://people.inf.ethz.ch/marc.pollefeys">Prof. Marc Pollefeys</a>.
       My research interests focus on 3D vision and 3D generative models, and I collaborate closely with
       <a href="https://people.inf.ethz.ch/moswald">Prof. Martin R. Oswald</a> and <a href="https://zhpcui.github.io">Prof. Zhaopeng Cui</a>.
       My doctoral research was mainly funded by the <a href="https://www.datascience.ch">Swiss Data Science Center (SDSC)</a> fellowships.
     </p>
     <p>
       I am currently a research intern at <a href="https://research.google/locations/zurich">Google Zurich</a> with a topic on generative AI and digital humans.
       I was a research engineer intern at <a href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection.
       I was a visiting researcher at the <a href="https://www.iis.u-tokyo.ac.jp/en">Institute of Industrial Science (IIS)</a>,
-      <a href="https://www.u-tokyo.ac.jp/en">The University of Tokyo</a>,
+      <a href="https://www.u-tokyo.ac.jp/en">The University of Tokyo</a> (東京大学),
       supervised by <a href="https://sites.google.com/ut-vision.org/ysato">Prof. Sato Yoichi</a>,
       funded by <a href="https://www.jsps.go.jp/english/e-fellow">Japan Society for the Promotion of Science (JSPS)</a> fellowships.
     </p>
     <p>
       I obtained my M.Sc. degree with distinction in Computer Science at <a href="https://inf.ethz.ch">ETH Zurich</a>.
-      I completed my B.Eng. degree in Electronic and Information Engineering as an outstanding graduate at <a href="https://www.zju.edu.cn/english">Zhejiang University</a>.
+      I completed my B.Eng. degree in Electronic and Information Engineering as an outstanding graduate at <a href="https://www.zju.edu.cn/english">Zhejiang University</a> (浙江大学).
     </p>
     <p style="text-align:center">
       <a target="_blank" href="mailto:li.zuoyue@inf.ethz.ch"> Email</a> &nbsp;/&nbsp;